cloudmesh/classes/docs/source/faq.rst

 benefit from other students.
 Hence we make is simple.
 All DevOps must be provided in ansible.
-All programming must be provided in python if not an explicit reason exist to use another language or technology such as R or neo4j.
-However al deployment must be done in python and ansible.
+All programming must be provided in python if not an explicit reason exist to use another language or technology such as R or technologies such as neo4j.
+However all deployment must be done in python and ansible.

 I am lost?
 -----------